-'Single biggest shock' - Airlines, airports battle coronavirus cash crunch
+'Single biggest shock': Airlines, airports battle coronavirus cash crunch

 Singapore Airlines Ltd reported a higher cargo load factor in February than the prior year, but said on the passenger side, market conditions had continued to deteriorate in March.

-A trade association warned that without action airlines could run out of money by year-end - and even sooner if credit card companies started withholding payments.
-Without action soon, airlines and others in the sector could furlough tens of thousands of workers.

-In Europe, already battered shares in British Airways parent IAG, easyJet and Air France-KLM plunged again on Monday as they scrapped most flights for the coming weeks, joining other major carriers that are all but halting operations in the face of the pandemic.

-(Reporting by Jamie Freed; Editing by Lincoln Feast.)
+(Reporting by Jamie Freed; additional reporting by Colin Packham in Sydney and David Shepardson in Washington; Editing by Lincoln Feast and Gerry Doyle)

 By Jamie Freed